rekalogika/rekalogika.dev/docs/mapper/02-object.md

 }
 ```

-The above example takes the `name` property from the source object, transforms
+The above example concatenates first name and last name from the source object,
-it to uppercase, and returns the result.
-The framework will then assign the
+transforms it to uppercase, and returns the result.
+The framework will then
-result to the `name` property of the target object, as specified in the
+assign the result to the `name` property of the target object, as specified in
-'property' argument of the `AsPropertyMapper` attribute.
+the 'property' argument of the `AsPropertyMapper` attribute.

 If you have many properties to manually map, you can also do the following
 shorthand: